mbabynames search ✿

 Harriet Elizabeth

-"noble and strong" (Harriet) meets "pledged to God" (Elizabeth).
+"ruler of the home" (Harriet) meets "pledged to God" (Elizabeth).
 The combination reads as complete.
 Neither name overshadows the other.
 Harriet ends firm; Elizabeth opens soft.
 The contrast makes the transition feel natural.

 Harriet Mae